Teochew porridge in Singapore

 Where to eat Teochew porridge for supper

-We have curated a list of nine Teochew porridge supper spots, that will give you a food coma to help you sleep like a baby.
+We have curated a list of 15 Teochew porridge spots that will give you a food coma.

 If you prefer Cantonese congee, check out our Happy Congee review, for abalone congee in Bendemeer.
 For something more adventurous, check out our Old World Bakuteh review, for wok hei-infused fried porridge.